exonum/exonum-doc/src/advanced/consensus/consensus.md

 If the Byzantine validator sends out proposals with a different transaction order to different validators, the validators do not need to spend time checking the order and applying transactions on the prevote stage.
-A different transaction order will be detected when comparing `block_hash` received in the prevote messages from other validators and `block_hash` received in the proposal message.
+A different transaction order will be detected when comparing `propose_hash` received in the prevote messages from other validators and `propose_hash` received in the proposal message.

 Thus, the split of work helps reduce the negative impact of Byzantine nodes